bitovi/hatchify/NAMING.md

 - Model names should be singular and use `PascalCase`
   - `as` should be used for all relationships with a `camelCase` names to be implicit and to override `Sequelize`'s default.
 This value is used for customizing the relationship name and will help determining the column name in the database.
   - `foreignKey` can be used
-- Table names should be singular and use `snake_case`
+- Table names should be singular and use `snake_case`.
+Databases like Postgres requires wrapping all non-lower case table and field names with double quotes.
 - URLs should be singular or plural depends on relationships and use `kebab-case` for model names and includes
 - Request payloads and response bodies should be singular or plural depends on relationships and use:
   - `PascalCase` for model names